-On April 28, 2015 the Obama Administration announced the second round of rural and tribal designated Promise Zones.
+On April 28, 2015 the second round of rural and tribal designated Promise Zones were announced.
 They are located in the South Carolina Low Country and Pine Ridge Indian Reservation of the Oglala Sioux Tribe.

-On June 6, 2016, the Administration announced the final round of rural and tribal promise zone designations.
+On June 6, 2016, the final round of rural and tribal promise zone designations were announced.
 The new Promise Zones include communities in: Southwest Florida; Spokane Indian Reservation, Washington; Roosevelt Roads, Puerto Rico; and Turtle Mountain Band of Chippewa Indians, North Dakota.